poshan0126/NCIT-Note-Finder/README.rst

 Advance Specification(Not Sure)
 ===============================
 1. A User Profile Section.
 Any user can freely register and create an account to manage their notes and study materials.
-After creating an account they can bookmark the notes So that they will have to suffer less when they delete the notes from their local Devi
+After creating an account they can bookmark the notes So that they will have to suffer less when they delete the notes from their local Device.